“The intuitive mind is a sacred gift and the rational mind is a faithful servant.

 - Become more observant of when, and how often, coincidences and surprising connections occur in your daily life that leads to a pleasant outcome.
 Then, try to remember the path you took that led you to this coincidence.
 You may, more often than not, realize that you were being guided by your intuition rather than your conscious rational mind.

 - Learn to tune into the wisdom of your body.
 The feelings that you have, that are not rational, are signals that could move you to make better decisions based on all the non-conscious information that your intuitive mind has available for processing.
 Gut feelings are something that most of us know about or have experience, even if we have not headed their message.
 Begin to become more aware of how you are feeling at all times to tap into the wealth of knowledge that is available to benefit your life.

 - A meditation practice helps to still the mind and release the stresses of a busy day.
-This allows us to feel into our body and tune into our intuition with more clarity.
+This allows us to feel into our bodies and tune into our intuition with more clarity.